The \'etale local structure of algebraic stacks: Applications to stacks with good moduli spaces

-We show that fundamental stacks (resp.\ geometrically reductive and embeddable group schemes) are \'etale-locally nicely fundamental (resp.\ nice) near points of positive characteristic.
+Parts~\itemref{TI:etale-local-gms:lin-fund} and \itemref{TI:etale-local-gms:affine-diag} of \Cref{T:etale-local-gms} follow directly from \Cref{T:etale-local-ams}.
+To deduce the rest of the theorem, we need to study the structure around points of positive characteristic.
+The following proposition shows that fundamental stacks (resp.\ geometrically reductive and embeddable group schemes) are nicely fundamental (resp.\ nice) in an \'etale neighborhood of a nice point.

-\begin{proposition} Let $\cX$ be a fundamental algebraic stack with adequate moduli space $\cX\to X$.
+\begin{proposition}[Niceness is \'etale-local] Let $\cX$ be a fundamental algebraic stack with adequate moduli space $\cX\to X$.
 Let $x\in |X|$ be a point and let $y\in |\cX|$ be the unique closed point in the fiber of $x$.
-If the stabilizer of $y$ is nice, then there exists an \'etale neighborhood $(X',x')\to (X,x)$, with $\kappa(x')=\kappa(x)$, such that $\cX\times_X X'$ is nicely fundamental. \end{proposition} \begin{proof} Since nicely fundamental stacks can be approximated (\Cref{L:approximation-fundamental}\itemref{LI:approx:fundamental}), we may assume that $X$ is henselian with closed point $x$.
-Then $y$ is the unique closed point of $\cX$.
-Note that the residual gerbe $\cG_y=\overline{\{y\}}$ is nicely fundamental (cf.\ \Cref{R:char-p-gerbe}).
+If the stabilizer of $y$ is nice, then there exists an \'etale neighborhood $(X',x')\to (X,x)$, with $\kappa(x')=\kappa(x)$, such that $\cX\times_X X'$ is nicely fundamental. \end{proposition} \begin{proof} Since nicely fundamental stacks can be approximated (\Cref{P:approximation-fundamental}\itemref{PI:approx:fundamental}), we may assume that $X$ is henselian with closed point $x$.
+Then $y$ is the unique closed point of $|\cX|$.
+By \Cref{P:lr-gerbe-field}\eqref{PI:lr-gerbe-field:nice}, the residual gerbe $\cG_y=\overline{\{y\}}$ is nicely fundamental.